Anil Kumble will be intolerant towards mediocrity in Team India

-That's what India's new head coach Anil Kumble will be if any of his players display mediocrity and a poor work ethic, writes Aakash Chopra
+India's new head coach Anil Kumble will be either force players to improve or show them the door if any of his players display mediocrity and a poor work ethic, writes Aakash Chopra

 Anil Kumble will be India's new head coach for the next one year.
 Having played with and against him over the years, I can say with some authority that he'll be a fighter and won't give up irrespective of the situation.

 Anil Kumble (third from right) celebrates the wicket of Michael Vaughan with teammates on Day Three of the third Test between India and England at the Oval in London in 2007.
 Pic/AFP

 You think of Kumble and the image of him bowling with a fractured jaw comes to mind immediately.
 Those who know him also know that he's always been a man with strong views and he won't be shy to express the same in the dressing room too.
 His achievements from his playing days would automatically ensure immense respect from the young team, which is imperative for a new entrant in any dressing room.

 The days of having a coach that is extremely hands-on and does everything on his own are history, for we live in the day and age of specialised coaching.
 John Wright used to be the batting, bowling, fielding coach and also the chief tactician but that's not the case anymore.
 The role of the head coach comes with the luxury of appointing specialised coaches of his choice and that'll be Kumble's topmost priority.

 Eventually, he'll be as good as the coaching staff he chooses.
 His primary role will be to outline the broad strategy and keeping the flock together.
 Anyone who has played cricket with Kumble will tell you that he's been a master strategist, for all his wickets came courtesy a lot of planning.
 In any case, I strongly feel that bowlers tend to strategise better than batsmen.